John Hood (university administrator): Early life and education

 From 1970 to 1976, Hood attended the University of Auckland, where he graduated with a B.E. in 1972 and a PhD in Civil Engineering in 1976.
 His doctoral thesis was entitled A theoretical and experimental investigation of a curved, single cell box-girder bridge.
 He was then awarded a Rhodes Scholarship to Oxford, where he resided in Worcester College and studied for an M.Phil. in Management.
-He won a Blue playing squash for Oxford University and also played first-class cricket for Oxford University in 1977.
+He played first-class cricket for Oxford University in 1977.

 Career

 Career in New Zealand

 He has held a number of directorships in prominent New Zealand companies and bodies, including Fonterra, Fletcher Challenge and the New Zealand Cricket review of 1995.
-His career at Fletcher Challenge is described in the book Battle of the Titans by Bruce Wallace.
-From 1999 to 2004, he was Vice-Chancellor of the University of Auckland.